Project

 Revision 73af5285

-Added by Leszek Koltunski over 7 years ago
+Added by Leszek Koltunski about 8 years ago

 Now we can add up the WAVE effect to others with smooth shading!
 Remaining issues: